jdcloudcom/en/documentation/Elastic-Compute/Function-Service/Pricing/Billing-Rules.md

-## Cost of Number of Calls
+## Cost of Number of Invokes

 The number of calls is the total number of requests for all functions

-The cost of number of calls = (The actual number of calls of the function-quota of free number of calls) * unit price of number of calls
+The cost of number of invokes = (The actual number of invokes of the function - quota of free number of invokes) * unit price of number of invokes

-Unit price of number of calls: RMB 1.197 per million times (RMB 0.000001197/time)
+Unit price of number of invokes: RMB 1.197 per million times (RMB 0.000001197/time)